 The third hypothesis of this study is that Community Support (X2) has a positive and significant effect on Business Success (Y).
 The results of data processing were obtained t-values on the influence of Community Support (X2) on Business Success (Y) in Table 22 of 6.456 > 1.645, and p-values of 0.000 < 0.050.
-Thus, the hypothesis of these two studies is accepted.
-It means that statistically, Community Support (X2) has a positive and significant effect on the tested Business Success (Y).
+Thus, it can be concluded that the hypothesis of these two studies is accepted.
+This means that statistically Community Support (X2) has a positive and significant effect on the tested Business Success (Y).